 The Desautels PhD program participates in a joint doctoral program that brings together the four leading Montreal universities (HEC-Montreal, Concordia, UQAM, and McGill).
 As a result, students gain access to the rich doctoral offerings from other universities and are expected to include professors from other universities on their committees.

 Areas of specialization

-Before entering the PhD in Management Program at Desautels, students must select an area of specialization from one of the following or from a combination thereof:
+Before entering the PhD Program in Management at Desautels, students must select an area of specialization from one of the following or from a combination thereof:

 The PhD specialization in Accounting focuses on issues related to the use of accounting information by various users (i.e., investors, financial analysts), the effect of regulations and of changes in accounting practices and theory.
 These include financial reporting and disclosure, management accounting and control systems, and auditing.

 The PhD specialization in Finance prepares students for research-oriented academic careers.
-While students from all backgrounds are encouraged to apply, the typical student holds an undergraduate or a master degree in economics, finance, mathematics, statistics, computer science, engineering or physics.
+While students from all backgrounds are encouraged to apply, the typical student holds an undergraduate or a master's degree in economics, finance, mathematics, statistics, computer science, engineering or physics.
 All admitted students will receive funding of at least $20,000 per year for a four year period.

 The objectives of the PhD specialization in Information Systems (IS) are to promote theoretical and applied research on topics related to information systems practice with a combined focus on scientific rigour and relevance.

 Evaluating the impact of marketing strategies and tactics on consumers, brands, firms, and competition.

 The PhD specialization in Marketing is concerned with the behavior of consumers, competitors and intermediaries, and the outcomes of their decisions as they relate to the performance of firms and brands.
 An interdisciplinary field, marketing relies considerably on fields such as psychology, economics, statistics and sociology to develop theory and methodology.